 Imported wines in China require back labels in simplified Chinese corresponding to original labels and products attached prior to market circulation.
 There are two options: use label stickers placed on top of the original labels before the batch of wines is exported to China or conduct the process at port/bonded area.
 Either way requires label filing with GAC and compliance check after arrival.

-According to GB 15037-2006 Grapes, GB 7718-2011 General Standard for The Labeling of Prepackaged foods, GB 10344-2005 General Standard for The Labeling of Prepackaged Alcoholic Beverage and Article 42 of Food Safety Law, information required on the labels of imported wines include: name, type and vintage of product, ingredients, alcohol content, country of origin, net content, manufacturer, name, address and contact of distributor, storage conditions, filing date and shelf life, food additives, barcode, etc.
+According to GB 15037-2006 Grapes, GB 7718-2011 General Standard for The Labeling of Prepackaged foods and Article 42 of Food Safety Law, information required on the labels of imported wines include: name, type and vintage of product, ingredients, alcohol content, country of origin, net content, manufacturer, name, address and contact of distributor, storage conditions, filing date and shelf life, food additives, barcode, etc.

 figure1: China wine compliance flow

 Information such as country of origin, filing date shall be consistent with documents provided by the exporter or overseas agent.
 Filling dates require certificates of bottling dates provided by producers.